GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

 **Note**: The secrets in unencrypted form **will** be visible in the source code of deployed App Engine application.
-Be mindful about who has the `appengine.versions.getFileContents` permission or `roles/appengine.codeViewer` role.
+Be mindful about who has the `appengine.versions.getFileContents` permission or the `roles/appengine.codeViewer` role.

 In this set-up, deploy your App Engine Laravel application using: